 How Narcolepsy Took 20 Years of My Life

 When I was younger, I used to be very argumentative with authority figures, got angry easily, always liked to push adults' buttons.
-My doctors told my parents I had ODD (oppositional defiant disorder) at the age of 6 years old.
-Around age 8, I started to have a hard time taking turns, paying attention, talking too much, and having a hard time getting along with others.
+My doctors told my parents I had ODD at 6 years old.
+Around age 8, I started to have a hard time taking turns, paying attention, talking too much, and getting along with others.

-After I was on the medication for 1-2 years, it started to not work as well.
+After I was on the medication for 1 to 2 years, it started to not work as well.
 By that time, I was in 6th grade.
-My parents took me back to my doctor and the doctor I had at that time, said they had nothing else that I could try.
-My mom searched for other doctors and eventually, we found one, which I am still currently seeing to this day.
+My parents took me back to my doctor, and the doctor I had at that time said they had nothing else that I could try.
+My mom searched for other doctors, and eventually, we found one, who I am still currently seeing to this day.

 Missing out on my senior year

 It ended up working out and I graduated on time, but I did not get to have a ceremony like my friends.
 I missed out on a lot of high school activities and experiences by doing this.
 Everything from senior prom, cheerleading, other school dances, pep assemblies, and graduation.
-At the time it really did not bother me, but now looking back almost 6 years later, that is one thing that I truly regret doing.
+At the time, it really did not bother me, but now looking back almost 6 years later, that is one thing that I truly regret doing.

-Finally a diagnosis
+Finally getting a narcolepsy diagnosis

-At first, we talked a lot and tried different things, different tests, etc. He is the type of doctor that really listens to his patients and explains things to them.
-A couple of months after I turned 22, he was talking with me and told me he was concerned that I may have a sleeping disorder.
+At first, we talked a lot and tried different things, different tests, etc. He is the type of doctor who really listens to his patients and explains things to them.
+A couple of months after I turned 22, he was talking with me and told me he was concerned that I might have a sleeping disorder.

-I was talking with my mom a month or two ago, I asked her if she remembers me falling and hitting my head ever when I was younger.
+I was talking with my mom a month or 2 ago, and I asked her if she remembers me falling and hitting my head ever when I was younger.
 She had to think for a while, but she did tell me about this one time.
-She said "Well I guess you did fall backward out of your stroller at age 2, you had a slight concussion.
+She said, "Well, I guess you did fall backward out of your stroller at age 2.
+You had a slight concussion.
 You were never the same again."

-Do not ever settle for less, let people tell you it is in your head, or let other's opinions affect you and the way you do things.
+Do not ever settle for less, let people tell you it is in your head, or let others' opinions affect you and the way you do things.
 You have to listen to your body.
 I hope that one day, I am able to share my story and advocate for narcolepsy as much as I can.